libp2p/docs/content/introduction/what-is-libp2p.md

-Here I'll try to briefly outline the main problem areas that are addressed by libp2p today (early 2019).
+Here we'll briefly outline the main problem areas that are addressed by libp2p.
 This is an ever-growing space, so don't be surprised if things change over time.
-We'll do our best to keep this section up-to-date as things progress, but if you notice something missing or have other ideas for improving this documentation, please [reach out to let us know][help_improve_docs].
+If you notice something missing or have other ideas for improving this documentation, please [reach out to let us know][help_improve_docs].

 <!-- TODO: as concept articles are written expanding on the below, add links -->